avniproject/avni-website/src/pages/blog/2023-02-20-avni-release-announcement.md

 - Patch release announcement
 ---

 Patch Release 3.37.12 is now live.
-This release includes Support translations in growth chart, 12hr time format support and Bug fixes.
+This release includes Support translations in growth chart, 12hr time format support and minor Bug fixes.

 Please note that this is a patch release.